huggingface/dataset-viewer/services/admin/README.md

 - `ADMIN_CACHE_REPORTS_NUM_RESULTS`: the number of results in /cache-reports/... endpoints.
 Defaults to `100`.
 - `ADMIN_HF_WHOAMI_PATH`: the path of the external whoami service, on the hub (see `HF_ENDPOINT`), eg. "/api/whoami-v2".
 Defaults to `/api/whoami-v2`.
 - `ADMIN_MAX_AGE`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).
-- `ADMIN_PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
-See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
-Defaults to empty, in which case every worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

 ### Uvicorn